GaleProulx/sea-of-book.github.io/about.md

 # Who is the author?

 Gale Proulx, that's who!
-I'm a senior at Champlain College majoring in Data Analytics.
-Unfortunately, school doesn't give me nearly as many opportunities as I want to creatively write, so this is my outlet.
+I'm a recent Data Analytics graduate from Champlain College.
+Unfortunately, my day job being a Data Scientist doesn't give me nearly as many opportunities as I want to creatively write, so this is my outlet.
 (What?
 I know I picked the wrong major...)

 Onwards to the next question!

 # What is this website?

-As mentioned before, you will be find creative work in various genres as well as pieces still being worked on, such as my book The Unintentional Calamity (compendium found [here](https://galeproulx.gitbook.io/the-unintentional-calamity)).
+As mentioned before, you will be find creative work in various genres as well as pieces still being worked on, such as my book Unintentional Calamity (compendium found [here](https://galeproulx.gitbook.io/the-unintentional-calamity)).

 If you are referring to the name of the website, there is a funny story behind it.
 I decided to make this website on a whim and I asked my friend what I should name it.
 He said I had to make the website name a pun: no other rules.
 We compromised on "Sea of Book" as a silly name for what is essentially a book (or collection) of my creative fiction writing.
 Yes, the grammar of the website title is purposefully atrocious.